 Our approach to therapy and counselling is essentially positive, forward-looking and optimistic.
 We hope that therapy at The House Partnership will be a positive experience that will allow you to move on beyond blocks and crises towards a more optimistic future.

 Understanding the pain we feel

 It’s often difficult to put a name to feelings of emotional pain and distress.
 And sometimes it can be positively unhelpful to be labeled with a ‘diagnosis’.
 After all we are all normal people dealing in our own ways with the uncertainties of our lives and with difficulties stemming from our pasts.

-Even if you feel a sense of depression, that may be associated with any number of other concerns: early waking, anxiety, relationship difficulties, an addiction problem, or what have you.
+Even if you feel a sense of depression, that may be associated with any number of other concerns: early waking, anxiety, relationship difficulties, or what have you.
 Whatever difficulty you may find yourself facing we hope you will find a therapist and an approach to help you at The House.

 Finding the right therapy

 It’s important not to get bogged down in the technicalities and theories behind different forms of therapy.
 Of course CBT, or cognitive behavioural therapy, is an important part of our mix.
 However none of us are theoretical purists and we each use more than one approach to therapy in our work.
 The beauty is that we can then create a working style that’s unique to you.